Basspistol/basspistol.com/_posts/2020-10-22-streaming-to-the-masses.md

 ## What happened to our dreams?

 It's a fairly simple and common story.
 It wasn't a dream but an illusion\!
 We thought that the music market operated differently from other markets.
 We thought our new tools would be a remedy to a social problem.
 At least i did.
 I was convinced that if Internet could put a [freshly grown into a global multi-billion industry](https://www.pbs.org/wgbh/pages/frontline/shows/music/inside/cron.html){: target="_blank" rel="noopener noreferrer"} could suddenly be on the brink of fall, Internet had to be bringing a new variable to the table.
 And it's almost true: music is a bit different.
-And while the variable internet brought to table was new, it wasn't any different.
+And while the variable internet brought to the table was indeed new, it wasn't any different.
 Maybe even worse.

 ![](/images/posts/photo-2020-10-22-13-59-23.jpg){: width="749" height="403"}